-A Working with Children Check is an assessment of whether a person poses an unacceptable risk to children.
+A Working with Children Check is an assessment of whether a person poses an unacceptable risk to children in Australia.
 As part of the process the screening unit will look at criminal history, child protection information and other information.

 The equivalent to the Working with Children Check in Queensland is known as a "Blue Card”.

 In the Australian Capital Territory, the equivalent is known as the Working with Vulnerable People registration.

 The Working With Children Check (WWCC) is legislated by each state and territory for the purpose of conducting background checks for people seeking to engage in child-related work.

 The check aims to prevent people from working or volunteering with children if records indicate that they may pose an unacceptable risk to children.

 The Working with Children Check and a National Police Check are two different checks.

 The Working with Children Check is an ongoing assessment of a person's eligibility to work or volunteer with children and involves a check of a person's national criminal history (including all spent convictions, pending and non-conviction charges) and other disciplinary and police information.

 A national police check is a point in time check and discloses criminal history in accordance with the spent convictions scheme.